From iconic to sporty to just plain quirky, here are our picks for this summer’s must-see roadside attractions.

 The Hollywood Sign Turns 90

 This year marks the 90th anniversary of the iconic Hollywood Sign in the Hollywood hills!
-One of the best locations to view the sign is from the intersection of Hollywood Blvd. and Highland Avenue, which happens to be the location of the Lowes Hollywood Hotel.
+One of the best locations to view the sign is from the intersection of Hollywood Blvd. and Highland Avenue, which happens to be the location of the Loews Hollywood Hotel.
 It’s super kid-friendly, pet-friendly and boasts unparalleled views of the Hollywood Sign from every room.
-The average rate in August is $279/night.